Karin Keller-Sutter: Political career

 Keller-Sutter joined the FDP in 1987.
 She undertook a political career as a municipal councillor in Wil between 1992 and 2000.
 She presided over the municipal assembly in 1997.
 From 1996 to 2000, she was a deputy of the Kantonsrat of the canton of St. Gallen, while presiding over the local arm of the FDP.

 On 12 March 2000, Keller-Sutter was elected to the Regierungsrat of the canton of St. Gallen, where she was appointed to the department for security and justice.
 She was also vice president of the conference of cantonal directors for justice and police.
 She presided over the government in 2006–2007.

 On 22 September 2010, Keller-Sutter was a candidate for the Swiss Federal Council to succeed Hans-Rudolf Merz but failed to win the election; Johann Schneider-Ammann, a member of the National Council for the canton of Bern since 1999, won the seat instead.
 On 23 October 2011, she was elected with 65% of the vote to represent the canton of St. Gallen in the Council of States.
 She served as president of the Council of States in 2017–2018.

 On 8 October 2018, Keller-Sutter again announced her candidacy for the Swiss Federal Council, this time for the seat of recently retired Schneider-Ammann, who had defeated her eight years before.
 On 5 December 2018, she was elected for the Federal Council with 154 votes out of 237, alongside Viola Amherd of the Christian Democratic People's Party (CVP/PDC).

 On 1 January 2025, Keller-Sutter was sworn in as president with Guy Parmelin as acting vice president.

 In August 2025, Keller-Sutter came under scrutiny after a call with President Donald Trump about trade tariffs resulted in 39% import tariffs for Switzerland.

 Personal life

-In 1989, Keller-Sutter married Dr. med.
-Morten Keller (born 1964), a medical doctor.
+In 1989, Keller-Sutter married Morten Keller (born 1964), a medical doctor.
 They have no children and reside in Wil, St. Gallen.
 The couple owned a Jack Russell Terrier named Picasso, after Pablo Picasso.
 The dog died in 2019.